Home

 My Ph.D. thesis is a subset of my research in deception for computer security.

-Research in support of the university’s large cloud-computing system.
-I surveyed the existing standardized-processes for secure systems-development and for IT security.
-I developed guidelines for choosing such processes, wrote a paper and presented it at a major DoD computer-security conference.
+Research on standardized processes for secure systems-development and for IT security (e.g., SDL, NIST).
+I developed guidelines for choosing such processes, and presented a paper at a major DoD conference.

 I researched the DoD’s battlefield-intelligence process and adapted it for use in tracking-down hackers on an intranet.

-Published a journal paper; gave presentations at conferences for academia (RAID, at Purdue University), industry (FIRST, in France), and black-hat hackers (Rubicon, in Detroit); DoD presentations to: OSD, a committee of generals (JTF-GNO), and the DoD Computer Forensics Lab (DCFL).
+Published a journal paper.
+Gave presentations at conferences for academia (RAID, at Purdue University), industry (FIRST, in France), and black-hat hackers (Rubicon).
+Gave DoD presentations to: OSD, a committee of generals (JTF-GNO), and the DoD Computer Forensics Lab (DCFL).

 02/1998 – 10/1998: Novel research in network risk-assessment: